sage-code/eve/manual/structure.md

 **Notes:**

 * Output parameters are usually the last parameters;
-* A routine call is a statement, can not be used in expressions;
+* Routine calls are statements, not expressions;
+* Routines can have local variables, constants and functions;
-* You can not create nested members in methods;
+* You can not create nested routines;
-* You can not create references to methods;
+* You can not create references to routines;

 ## Functions